luccaugusto/anote/README.md

 ## TODO
 ### Shell
 + implement remove function alternative without dmenu
-+ add function to import every todo from a project
++ add function to import every todo item from a project

 ### Data
-+ Implement read/write notes files.
-+ Implement append to file function.
 + Change shell script output format to suit the CLI application as well.
 + save the date a note was added and increase its priority automattically as time passes

 ### CLI
 + Different modes to show displayed notes: only text, priority + text, completed + text, priority + completed + text
 + Clock on footer/ Clock mode like nmcnmcppcpcmmcp (whatever, you know what program i'm talking about)
-+ Implement master slave layout with tag passed on the command line being the inital master and other tags shown on the right side, with a preview of the notes it contains.
 + Tab to change the selected tag window
 + enter to make selected window master
 + tick note as complete